-Ōtāhuhu residents told to stay inside to avoid choking smoke from house fire
+Ōtāhuhu house fire extinguished, firefighters still at scene

 She said the flames were about 8 to 10 metres high.

-A police spokesperson says pedestrians are advised to avoid the area, and roadblocks are in place on Mangere Rd.
+Police advised pedestrians to avoid the area and roadblocks were in place on Mangere Rd.

 "Due to a significant amount of smoke, residents are advised to close their windows and doors and stay inside."